lawiet47/pylogite/samples/readme.txt

 calc.bin - spawns calculator process

-msg_box - spawns a message box with a message
+msg_box.bin - spawns a message box with a message

 For more advanced shellcode examples you can visit https://github.com/TheWover/donut or https://github.com/lawiet47/PIShellcode